The Energy of Cemeteries (and Other Significant Places)

 Being so close to these sites can affect people in various ways, and, no, we’re not talking about an Exorcist-style possession.
 If you’re close to a cemetery, for instance, you may have bad dreams or nightmares, and your pets could become skittish or anxious.
 You may feel like you’re not entirely alone in your environment.
 You might feel scared just because you’ve seen enough horror films to know that cemeteries are not places you want to be close to at night.
 If you’re near another type of big energy structure (like a church, hospital, or school), you (and your pets) may feel distracted, anxious, or overly sensitive to noise, people, or traffic.
 You might feel more angry, restless, or unsettled, and you could feel “on display” and exposed.
 Of course, it’s always possible that you may not feel affected by these sites at all – it all depends on who you are and how the energy of the place presents itself to you.

 So what can we do to protect ourselves from feeling drained or negatively affected by an impressive site that’s close to our home?
-Read our next post, Feng Shui for Cemeteries (and Other Significant Places), to find out!
+Read the next post, Feng Shui for Cemeteries (and Other Significant Places), to find out!